|English | Español

 2. Visit the Testing Site

 - After registration, drive to the testing site for your arrival time.
 Wear your face covering when visiting the site.
-If you do not have a face covering, one will be provided to you.

 - Depending on demand, the process can take as little as 15 minutes.
 It may take longer if there is high demand.